 Mr. Graber also represents whistleblowers in qui tam litigation under the False Claims Act and whistleblower programs under the U.S. Securities Exchange (SEC), U.S. Department of Transportation (DOT), and U.S. Department of Defense (DOD).
 Often these lawsuits involve Foreign Corrupt Practices Act allegations.

-As Director of the RMBS Working Group, Mr. Graber oversaw the DOJ’s nationwide investigation into the packaging and sale of mortgage-backed securities leading up to the financial crisis.
-He supervised and coordinated the efforts of over 100 prosecutors, lawyers, investigators and analysts from the DOJ.
-Mr. Graber also worked closely with senior officials from the United States Securities & Exchange Commission, the Department of Housing and Urban Development, the Inspector General’s Office for the Federal Finance Agency and the offices of more than 10 state attorneys general.
+Prior to joining Cohen Milstein in 2015, Mr. Graber had a distinguished career at the U.S. Department of Justice (DOJ), serving as Deputy Associate Attorney General and Director of the Residential Mortgage-Backed Securities (RMBS) Working Group at the DOJ, where he oversaw the DOJ’s nationwide investigation into the packaging and sale of mortgage-backed securities (MBS), leading up to the financial crisis.
+He supervised more than 100 DOJ prosecutors, lawyers, investigators and analysts and worked closely with senior officials from the SEC, Department of Housing and Urban Development (HUD), Inspector General’s Office for the Federal Finance Agency and more than 10 state attorneys general offices.

-The investigations overseen by Mr. Graber ultimately recovered more than $36 billion.
+The DOJ investigations overseen by Mr. Graber ultimately recovered more than $36 billion.
 These recoveries include the record-breaking $16.65 billion settlement reached in August 2014 with Bank of America – the largest settlement with a single entity in U.S. history – as well as settlements with Citigroup ($7 billion) and JP Morgan ($13 billion).

 Mr. Graber received his undergraduate degree in Philosophy from Vassar College, and earned his law degree from the University of Southern California Law School, where he served as the Managing Articles Editor on Southern California Law Review.